umkoin/umkoin/doc/descriptors.md

 `ADDR` expressions are any type of supported address:
 - P2PKH addresses (base58, of the form `1...` for mainnet or `[nm]...` for testnet).
 Note that P2PKH addresses in descriptors cannot be used for P2PK outputs (use the `pk` function instead).
 - P2SH addresses (base58, of the form `3...` for mainnet or `2...` for testnet, defined in [BIP 13](https://github.com/bitcoin/bips/blob/master/bip-0013.mediawiki)).
-- Segwit addresses (bech32, of the form `bc1...` for mainnet or `tb1...` for testnet, defined in [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki)).
+- Segwit addresses (bech32 and bech32m, of the form `bc1...` for mainnet or `tb1...` for testnet, defined in [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) and [BIP 350](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki)).

 ## Explanation